alvarosf07/computer-science-DSA/3) Algorithms/2) Search Algorithms/2) Binary Search/1) Array Binary Search/README.md

 ## 2.6.
 Example of Shifted Binary Search:

-Consider the problem of finding the index of the target element in the following shifted array:
+Consider the problem of finding the index of the target element in the following shifted array.
+> Shifted Array: [5, 6, 7, 8, 9, 10, 1, 2, 3, 4]

 Applying Shifted Binary Search, we would first identify the pivot point (index 5) where the rotation occurs.
 Then, we would apply binary search separately to the two halves of the array to find the target element.

-Original Array: [5, 6, 7, 8, 9, 10, 1, 2, 3, 4]

 ```python
 def find_pivot(arr):